 One of the hardest parts of my job is hearing from brands who’ve spent money on influencers and THEN asked, ‘how do I know if their followers are fake?’ or ‘how do I know where their audience is from?’.
 It can be time consuming, but putting effort into background research before you work with anyone is an essential step in making sure they get you worthwhile results.

 Influencer marketing can be a great tool to add to your marketing mix, but it can also be tricky to get it right.
-We’ve created a free downloadable e-book which you can access if you’d like some more thorough guidance on running a campaign from start to finish.
+We’ve created a free downloadable e-book that you can access if you’d like some more thorough guidance on running a campaign from start to finish.
 Otherwise, feel free to get in touch with us to ask any questions you have.